timbrandin/unboxme/README.md

 2. Removes the package from database
 3. Removes the code from the system.
 4. Commits the changes to git.
-  * This can be avoided by using the --p (preview) flag.
+  * This can be avoided by using the -p (preview) flag.

 ## Stage